Nortriptyline

 Sympathomimetic amine chemically related to amphetamine.
 Used as appetite suppressant.

+trimester exposure to the combination phentermine/fenfluramine [1].
 BREAST FEEDING: It is not known whether phentermine is excreted into human milk.
 Because of the potential for serious adverse reactions in nursing infants, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.

 NEONATAL SIDE EFFECTS: